MurasakiCho/recipe-manager/DEVLOG.md

 ## Development Log
 1 - Java & OOP
-- Implemented Recipe, RecipeCategory, and RecipeBook classes.
+- Implemented `Recipe`, `RecipeCategory`, and `RecipeBook` classes.
-- Practiced OOP fundamentals, constructors, lists, and abstraction.
+- Practiced object-oriented programming: constructors, encapsulation, lists, and relationships
+- Focused on structuring data models to represent real-world concepts.

 2 - Collections & Java Syntax
-- Added methods to add, remove, and find a recipe.
+- Added methods to add, remove, and get a recipe.
-- Practiced loops, conditionals, .equals, and error handling (removing/updating nonexistent recipes and adding null, empty, or duplicate recipes).
+- Handled invalid operations such as:
+	-  Adding duplicates
+	 - Removing non-existent recipes
+	 - Passing null or blank recipe names
+ - Practice loops, conditoinals, and `.equals()` comparisons

 3 - Spring Boot Setup and Basic API
-- Used https://start.spring.io/ to initialize a Spring Boot project with dependencies (Spring Web, Spring Data JPA, and PostgreSQL)
+- Initialized a Spring Boot project using start.spring.io with:
+	- Spring Web
+	- Spring Data JPA
+	- PostgreSQL driver
-- Copied Recipe, RecipeCategory, and RecipeBook classes into model/ package.
+- Migrated core classes into a `model/` package
-- Created an ERD [docs/Recipe-Manager-ERD.drawio.png]
+- Created **controller**, **service**, **dto**, and **repository** layers.
-- Added new ingredient classes, made Entities, and set up database relationships.
+- Added database entities and established JPA relationships
-- Setup controller, service, dto, and repository packages

 4 - Getting the backend running
-- Added MapStruct and mapper classes for easier DTO and Entity conversions.
+- Added MapStruct and Lombok, then later removed both due to complexity and conflicts.
-- Added Lombok for less boilerplate.
-- Decided to remove RecipeBook and Ingredients/RecipeIngredients for a simpler implementation
-- Created a DataSeeder to prepopulate database for testing purposes
+- Created `DataSeedeer` to auto-populate sample categories/recipes for testing.
-- Decided to remove MapStruct and Lombok; causing too many issues
-- Finished GET /recipes and POST /recipes
-- Finished PATCH and DELETE /recipes/{id}
+- Simplified schema by removing:
+	- `RecipeBook`
+	- `RecipeIngredient` join table
+	- `Ingredient` model
+- Completed all core REST API endpoints:
+	- `GET /recipes`
+	- `POST /recipes`
+	- `PATCH /recipes{id}`
+	- `DELETE /recipes{id}`

 5 - Frontend Skeleton
-- Downloaded and set up node + npm + react/vite project
+- Installed and set up Node.js, npm, and a Vite React project
-- Created types for category and recipe and filled in some dummy data to show on webpage
+- Created reusable Types for `Recipe` and `Category` and filled in some dummy data to show on webpage
-- Utilized React's useState that tracks the current value and updates it
-- Created the Sidebar component.
-Made a type called SidebarProps and a function that takes in the type to set and render the properties of the component.
-- Inserted the Sidebar component into App() and passed the dummy data into it.
-The webpage now displays the categories and highlights whichever one is clicked!
-- Created RecipeList component.
-Filtered the recipes by categoryId and displayed them via App.tsx using dummy data.
+- Implemented Sidebar component:
+	- Displays categories
+	- Highlights selected category
+ - Implemented RecipeList component:
+	 - Filters recipes by selected category
+	 - Displays recipe details
-- Basic styling
+ - Added CSS styling and layout

 6 - CRUD Functions through UI
-- Created a Component for adding recipes.
-Utilized onAdd to send , useState and onChange for capturing input, and the form html element.
-- Created onAdd to send user input (the new recipe) to the parent (App)
-- Used useState and onChange which updates the state in real time on the form.
-- Gave recipe's a delete button that, when clicked, signals to App.tsx to delete a specified recipe and the list updates.
-- Reused AddRecipeForm component to edit recipes.
-Implemented an optional recipe prop, that when included, the form pre-fills with the recipe's values.
+- Built `AddRecipeForm` component with controlled inputs via `useState`.
+- Enabled:
+	- Adding new recipes (onAdd -> sends data up to App state)
+	- Deleteing recipes (via callback to App)
+	- Editing recipes (shared form logic that pre-populates form when editing)
+- Implemented conditional UI states and component reuse.

 7 - Connecting the Backend to the Frontend
-- Utilized React's useEffect hook to fetch data from the API and display it on the UI.
+- Used `useEffect` to fetch data from backend on page load:
-- Configured RecipeCategoryController with GET /api/categories for the frontend to dynamically fetch category options
-- Corrected a mismatch between frontend payload (categoryId) and backend DTO (category: {id, categoryName})
-- Also encountered StaleObjectStateException from sending an id field for new recipes.
-Hibernate assumed it was an update.
-Made id optional in the frontend recipe type and sent new recipes without an id so JPA can create one automatically.
-- Used fetch to POST new recipes and update the UI accordingly.
+	- `GET /recipes`
+	- `GET /categories`
+- Discovered and fixed:
+	- DTO mismatch (`categoryId` vs `category: { id, ctegoryName }`)
+	- `StaleObjectStateException` caused by sending an id during creation.
+- Updated POST and PATCH requests to send and receive full Recipe objects.
+- UI now updates live after API responses (`setRecipes(prev => [...])`)

+8 - UI/UX Upgrade and Form Overlay
+- Added a modal overlay to show recipe form as a popup.
+- Added a Cancel button to close the form without submitting.
+- Styled form with custom CS:
+	- Clear labels
+	- Consistent spacing and typography
+	- Button hover states
+- Improved layout:
+	- Sidebar has fixed width
+	- Recipes fill remaining space
+- Added a conditional UI state:
+	- If no recipes exist for the selected category, "No recipes to show."
+- App now behaves more like a polished app rather than a demo.